reverbdotcom/affirm-ruby/README.md

 ```
 and `bundle install`.

+*Note*: This gem is not yet registered with Rubygems.
+In the meantime, you can use the 'git' option in your Gemfile.

 ## Initialize
 Initialize the client with your credentials (if you're using rails, this goes in `config/initializers`).
 ```ruby